American Express Platinum at $895: Effective Fee, Credits, and the Lounge Question

 The fee-recovery break-even depends on which usage scenario applies:

-- High-alignment cardholder: credits alone exceed the fee.
+- High-alignment cardholder: credits alone far exceed the fee.
 Break-even on rewards is zero.
 Every reward dollar earned is net positive.
 Lounge access is upside.

-- Low-alignment cardholder: effective fee is roughly $355.
-To recover at 1.5 cpp, need 23,667 MR points = $4,733 of 5x airfare spend or $23,667 of 1x baseline.
-Most low-alignment cardholders do not concentrate enough airfare spend to clear this.
+- Low-alignment cardholder: effective fee is roughly $195.
+To recover at 1.5 cpp, need about 13,000 MR points = $2,600 of 5x airfare spend or $13,000 of 1x baseline.
+Most low-alignment cardholders can clear this with modest concentrated airfare spend.

 G.8The “this card pays for itself” claim, deconstructed